Cheddam/SwitchFlit/readme.md

 # SwitchFlit

-__NOTE: This module is in very early development - use at your own risk!__
+__NOTE: This module is under active development - set your expectations accordingly!__

 A plug-and-play quick-switch UI for SilverStripe DataObjects.